 If others are also feeling the attraction of the eccentric pirate energy of Jack Sparrow, which I suspect they are, given the huge popularity of his character, maybe there’s a lesson in his character for us all?

-To find out more about gaining inner balance and harmony by integrating the many facets of your psyche, read this introduction to Voice Dialogue.
+To find out more about gaining inner balance and harmony by integrating the many facets of your psyche, get my FREE ebook Which Self Are You?.